johndgiese/dotvim/README.md

 * Tabular - for aligning stuff (see [this vimcast](http://vimcasts.org/episodes/aligning-text-with-tabular-vim/))
 * Supertab - tab autocompletion
 * CTRLp - lets you browse files really quickly
+* Syntastic - syntax highlighting for a variety of different files
 * ... a few other little ones

 ## Run and Debug various file types